ecenursen/dbtest/docs/source/developer/ecenur.rst

 Parts Implemented by Ece Nur Şen
 ================================

-All table creations are exist in db_init.py file.
+.. note:: All table creations are exist in db_init.py file.

 **************
 Policlinics